 Casey came to Vaco via the acquisition of Aventine Hill Partners.
 He provides CIO Advisory Services to clients, focusing on IT strategy, ERP roadmaps, process transformation, and IT organization improvement.
 Casey has also led the process and technology components of implementing the new ASC 842 lease accounting standard at multiple public companies.

 With the issuance of the new ASC 842 lease accounting standard (ASU 2016-02), most companies are finding their existing ERP or accounting system has not yet been updated to track and calculate the required information.
 This has created a need to select a niche piece of software to perform the new calculations and generate the required general ledger updates and disclosure reports.

 Because all companies have to comply with the new standard by either 2019 or 2020, there is now a type of California Gold Rush for software vendors in the real estate administration and equipment management domains; plus, many CPA and consulting firms have developed lease accounting software solutions to sell.

-Vaco team members from Aventine Hill Partners have supported clients by assisting with both the technical accounting aspects of adopting ASC 842 and process and technology consulting.
+The Vaco Subject Matter Experts have supported clients by assisting with both the technical accounting aspects of adopting ASC 842 and process and technology consulting.
 We helped our clients select the lease accounting software that best fits their company; then, assisted in gathering and loading existing leases for Day 1, and implementing procedures for new lease arrangements going forward (Day 2).
 Based on our experiences so far, I prepared this outline of things that companies will typically consider when buying lease accounting software.